Martung: Hakeem Sahib of Alamibanda

 Hakeem Sahib of Alamibanda is one of the notable figures of Martung, renowned for his so-called specialty in old traditional medicines.
 He is not conventionally educated in medicines and has inherited some remedies and recipes from his forefathers.
 He has got countrywide fame for one of his recipes that he uses for the treatment of cancer.
 Being not formally authorized to practice medicine, some people may object the authenticity of his medicines and treatment; disappointed patients of cancer however visit him from all over the country with the hope that they will spend the remaining moments of their lives with less pain after using his medicine..

 Facilities

 Martung lacks in most of the basic necessities and facilities.
 The status of health and education facilities is stagnant for about three decades.
 Roads have had no improvement since 1969 when the former Swat State was taken up by the Government of Pakistan except for some ordinary jeep tracks constructed by the people themselves with either no or very little support from the local government.
 With increase in overall level of awareness and life style, status of local market has been improved and most items of day to day use are now easily available.
 Martung was connected to the national grid of electricity and telephone network in 2006–07.

-Health facilities

-A dispensary was opened by government of the former Swat State in nineteen sixties.
-There used to be two dispensers with supporting staff who provided first aid to the people.
-The condition remained as it until early nineteen eighties when the dispensary was upgraded to Basic Health Unit by the government.
-A post of Medical Officer was also created in the unit.
-The unit however lacks in medicines, tools and basic facilities regarding health.
-Post of Medical Officer also remains vacant for most of the time.
-The unit faces a lot of issues even to handle medical emergencies and provide first aid to the patients.